5 Great Places to Visit in Andalusia

 For less than 10 Euros and typically in under 2 hours by bus from Malaga you can arrive in the stunningly set town of Ronda.
 It is surrounded by a deep gorge and boasts an impossibly tall bridge which offers up beautiful views of the surrounding countryside.
 Ronda once attracted famous writers and poets who gazed out and drew inspiration from the rolling hills while enjoying the cool air which is certainly absent on the coast.
 Nowadays you can pay a visit to some hugely impressive caves and take a trip to the oldest bullring in Spain.

 Andalusia’s largest city and capital is one of the grandest in Spain with elegant plazas and a bustling old town.
 It is the heart of the Spanish Flamenco scene and hosts a week-long celebration each April when the whole city comes out to party for the Feria de Sevilla, a couple of weeks after the more somber Easter processions.
 There is plenty to see and do in town including the enormous Gothic cathedral and the real Alcazar, a beautiful Moorish palace.
+It also features on our backpacking route for Spain.

 While Northern Europeans usually head to one of the plentiful resorts along the Costa del Sol, Spaniards are more likely to head to Cadiz, which is home to what many locals claim is the country’s best beach.
 It’s also a great place to hang around if you want more than your average beach resort as this is the oldest city in Iberia and perhaps all of Western Europe which means there is plenty of history to be found.
 It also hosts a wild and witty Carnival and some lively markets, while if you’re after some more typical Spanish nightlife this may also be the place for you.